jcoin-maarc/JCOIN-Core-Measures/README.md

 ## Search tool

-To search the complete set of core measures and download a formatted excel version, click on the `Search tool` section.
+To search the complete set of core measures and download a formatted excel version, click here(https://jcoin-maarc.github.io/JCOIN-Core-Measures/search-tool/).
 This provides a way to explore the most up-to-date data dictionaries and other dataset metadata properties such as missing values, descriptions, keys, etc.

 --8<-- [end:intro]